shankarps/ImageRecognition/README.md

 ## CI

-This project as Travis added
+This project as Travis CI integrated with Github

 ## Built With